Senedd constituencies and electoral regions

+The constituencies were created through the Government of Wales Act 1998, which established the National Assembly for Wales.
+The Assembly's constituencies were initially linked to the boundaries used for UK Parliament constituencies in Wales, set by the UK Parliament's Boundary Commission for Wales, except a delay in implementing new boundaries between the 2007 Assembly election and the subsequent 2010 UK election.
+The Parliamentary Voting System and Constituencies Act 2011, unlinked the two sets of constituencies, meaning any changes to one set, no longer affected the other.
+Subsequently, the UK Parliament introduced new constituencies for its 2024 UK election, and the Democracy and Boundary Commission Cymru was set up in 2024 to conduct boundary reviews of Senedd constituencies, with the constituencies not been overseen by a statutory body prior to 2024.

+As part of Senedd reforms, new boundaries will be introduced for the 2026 Senedd election following a boundary review, consisting of sixteen six-member constituencies with Welsh-only names, while the electoral regions are being abolished.
+Another review will be conducted for the 2030 election.

 History

 Establishment

-Following the 1997 Welsh devolution referendum, where a narrow majority voted in support for the creation of a devolved Welsh Assembly, constituencies of the devolved legislature were established.
+Following the 1997 Welsh devolution referendum, where a narrow majority voted in support of the creation of a devolved Welsh Assembly, constituencies of the devolved legislature were established.

 Section 2 of the Government of Wales Act 1998 stipulates that the constituencies for the National Assembly for Wales be the same as the constituencies used for elections to the United Kingdom Parliament.
 The same act sets out the creation of five regions which would use the same borders as the five European Parliamentary constituencies in Wales which themselves were set out in the European Parliamentary Constituencies (Wales) Order 1994, used for elections to the European Parliament between 1994 and 1999.
-The electoral regions set out are still used, despite the abolishment of the five European Parliamentary constituencies for a all-Wales constituency, and the withdrawal of the UK from the European Union.
+The electoral regions set out are still used, despite the abolishment of the five European Parliamentary constituencies for an all-Wales constituency, and the withdrawal of the UK from the European Union.
 Although minor border adjustments to the regions have taken place.